vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/kgateway/kgateway.md

-Use the [Kgateway](/en/kubernetes/k8s/concepts/addons-and-settings/addons#kgateway) add-on to configure traffic routing in a Kubernetes cluster via the [Gateway API](https://gateway-api.sigs.k8s.io/) and send requests to the test application.
+Use the [Kgateway](../../concepts/addons-and-settings/addons#kgateway) addon to configure traffic routing in a Kubernetes cluster via the [Gateway API](https://gateway-api.sigs.k8s.io/) and send requests to the test application.

 {note:info}
 Kgateway is only available for [second-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters.